ShadowDuke/OW_Archetypes-Plus/README.md

            - +1 Food/Year, +2 Stone/Year, +2 Iron/Year, +2 Wood/Year & +10% Money in every City/Year <> Shopkeeper: Apprentice +3 Money, Master +7 Money, Elder: +15 Money & *if law is active*: Monetary Reform: +10 Money
         - *Individual probability chance of trait*: Dealmaker, Exotic, Pet Monkey Owner & Greedy <> [+10% Chance to get ill]
    - **Champion** - *Cognomen: The Champion*
-     - +2 Courage, +1 Wisdom & +1 Fame - Can be a Governor, a General, an Ambassador or a Spymaster
+     - +2 Courage & +1 Wisdom - Can be a Governor, a General, an Ambassador or a Spymaster
         - *As Leader*: +5 Xp/Year for idle units, +5 XP for All Units during Combat, +10 Training for every killed unit, Can Hurry City Production with Training & -20 Training for each war
            - +15 Training/Year & +20% Training in every City/Year <> Project Olympics: +0.5 Training & Improvement Barracks: +3 Training